Mining Intelligence and News

 Summary:

-Reserves were defined by using a lower cut-off grade of 6.75% TGC for saprolite and between 9.5% and 11.0 % TGC for saprock.
+Ore Reserves are reported at a 6.75% total graphitic carbon (‘TGC’) lower cut-off grade for saprolite and between 9.5% and 11.0% for saprock.

 Mineral Resources are reported inclusive of Mineral Reserves.